Hydrogen–bromine battery: Applications

 HBr redox flow batteries are optimal for applications that require daily discharge cycles for long duration discharge periods (i.e. 6–12 hours per day) for a relatively long deployment (i.e. 10–20 years).
 Typical applications would include integration of renewables, deferral of infrastructure investment, peak management and micro grids.

 Specifically for renewables, low-cost energy storage is required to enable renewable energy sources with varying and even intermittent output, such as solar and wind power.
 The storage buffers the varying output of the renewable source, allowing such sources to be considered baseline power.
-Among the disadvantages of a H2-Br2 flow battery are low energy density (less than that of lithium-ion batteries) and a complex balance of plant.
-These drawbacks prevent the use of H2-Br2 flow batteries in transportation applications.
-The next stage in the development of hydrogen-bromine flow battery is hydrogen-bromate flow battery.

 Advantages

 For the production of a HBr redox flow battery no rare metals like lithium or cobalt are required, but the hydrogen electrode requires a precious metal catalyst.
 Moreover, the energy density of the system is generally higher than other redox flow battery systems.